Mewgenics Hits Number One on Steam After 14 Years in the Making

 Should You Play It?

 If you have any fondness for tactical roguelites, this is an easy recommendation.
 The genetic breeding system adds a layer of long term strategy that most games in the genre lack entirely.
+It is a masterclass in the reward loops that make games addictive.
 Every run feeds into the next through your cat lineage.
 And yes, you can pet the cats.

 Mewgenics is available now on Steam for $39.99 with a 10% launch discount running until February 24.